michaeljfarr/FsMetastore/README.md

 ### FsScanStream.
 The diff format is a custom binary format that stores file system entries in a lexicographical order.
-See [ScanDB Format](MetaStream.md) for a discussion on the options and current solutions.
+See [FsScanStream Format](FsScanStream.md) for a discussion on the options and current solutions.

 ### Ord - Hierarchical ordering.
 The Sqlite db needs to sort files lexicographically based on their path.
 This is achieved by adding a 64bit int